global-asp/asp-source/en/0096_rainbow-visits-the-village.md

 ##
 A man from a faraway
 village arrived and said,
-“You are all wrong.”
+"You are all wrong."

 ##
 The people shouted,
-“Then what is it?”
+"Then what is it?"

 ##
-The stranger said, “It is
+The stranger said, "It is
 the rainbow.
 Have you
 never seen the rainbow
-before?”
+before?"

 ##
-“What is a r-a-i-n-b-ow?” the villagers asked, looking at the stranger.
+"What is a r-a-i-n-b-ow?" the villagers asked, looking at the stranger.

 ##
-Neno asked, “Is it ours?
+Neno asked, "Is it ours?
-Can we keep it here?”
+Can we keep it here?"
 But the man had
 already gone away.